akveo/nebular/docs/articles/auth-custom-ui.md

 ```

 A couple of required modules for the future components.
 Also, notice how we imported the `NbAuthModule` but without the `forRoot` call.
-This way we imported the declared auth components, such as for example `NbAuthBlock`, so we can use it inside of our components.
+This way we imported the declared auth components, such as for example `NbLoginComponent`, so we can use it inside of our components.

 Now, let's fill in the routing file: